Today’s guide walks you through the best wood pellets for smoking, to help you match the right kind of wood with the right kind of food.

 #3.
 Camp Chef Premium Applewood Smoking Pellets

 Another Camp Chef wood pellet, but this time it’s not a mix.
 Instead we have pure applewood grill pellets that match perfectly with any brand of grill.
 Made of solely applewood, this packs in a bit more flavor than any combination packet you could get, but if you want something with a smoky apple aroma then this is the one for you.
+It matches brilliantly with pork and poultry, but also smoked cheese.
+It can blended with alder wood to try and produce a more smoky and balanced aroma.

 It contains absolutely no fillers whatsoever, and is strictly high-quality apple hardwood.
 It leaves very little ash or dust, and its hardwood composition ensures that the smoke will be minimal and clean.